lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

   contain sensitive information endangering the security of the PKI when intercepted.
-However, it might be possible for an eavesdropper to utilize the available information to gather confidential technical or business critical information.
+However, it might be possible for an eavesdropper to utilize the available information to gather confidential personal, technical, or business critical information.
-  The protection of the confidentiality of CMP messages together with an initial authentication of the RA/CA before the first CMP message is transmitted ensures the privacy of the End Entities requesting certificates.
+  The protection of the confidentiality of CMP messages together with an initial authentication of the RA/CA before the first CMP message is transmitted ensures the privacy of the EE requesting certificates.
 Therefore, users of the HTTP transfer for CMP messages should consider using HTTP over TLS according to {{RFC9110}} and {{RFC9112}} or using virtual private networks created, for example, by utilizing Internet